mathster101/PythonTunnel/README.md

 A simple python script to create a network tunnel using the linux TUN/TAP api.

-Note: This code requires Neo [https://github.com/mathster101/Neo] to be present
+Note: This code requires Neo.py from  https://github.com/mathster101/Neo to be present in the same folder

 ## Things to check